What Does Plumeria Flower Mean and Symbolise?

 What are the Folktales Associated with Plumeria Blossoms?

-In traditional Mayan folktales, the Plumerias were known through the phrase bak nikté.
-According to belief, the phrase for these flowers symbolized the divine knowledge, immortality, life, power, and the origin of all creation.
+Many ancient times have stories to tell about plumerias.
+In traditional Mayan folktales, the plumerias were known through the phrase bak nikté.
+According to belief, the plumeria flowers signify immortality, divine knowledge, life, power, and the origin of all creation.

 What does a Plumeria Floral Tattoo Symbolize?

-Indigenous folk from South America have also used the Plumeria as a traditional medicine to treat worm infestations and malaria.
+Indigenous folk from South America have also used the plumeria as a traditional medicine to treat worm infestations and high blood pressure.
 In Brazil, the flowers are a known laxative.
 Traditionally, Brazilian women also use the flower as an inducer for menstrual flow.
 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.

 ~ image source: depositphotos/dexteris